Still thinking of applying to the $1,000 Wasserman Center Internship Grant, but have some questions? Not to worry, see below!

 No. The WCIG is awarded to students interning at organizations that do not traditionally pay their interns which include the arts, fashion, media and journalism, etc.

-NYC: Late September
+NYC Deadline: Late September

-Global: Early November
+Global Deadline: Early November

-NYC: Mid/Late February
+NYC Deadline: Mid/Late February

-Global: Late March/Early April
+Global Deadline: Late March/Early April

-All locations: Mid June
+All Locations Deadline: Mid June

 If you have applied in the past, whether you did or did not receive the grant, you are able to apply as long as you meet the eligibility requirements.